shihab17/book-shop/README.md

 # Live Site: https://book-shop-7e46d.web.app/

+# Features

+ -> Admin Dashboard
+ -> Login Authentication with google sign in
-Admin can mange books, add book, delete book
+ -> Admin can performs new book, remove book from the list -> User can order book

-# User

-User Buy his/her favorite book, can add to cart, see Order list
+ -> User can see All order list

-# Login With Google

-# Live Server Link

-#
+# Technology used:

+  -> React Js
+  -> JavaScript
+  -> HTML
+  -> CSS
+  -> React Router DOM
+  -> Bootstrap
+  -> Material UI
+  -> Fontawesome
+  -> Firebase